-140 There are, presumably, some regulatory rules on the allocation of retirement trust funds.
+&lt;sup>150 There are, presumably, some regulatory rules on the allocation of retirement trust funds.

-141 The Via exchange does not offer any group rate advantages over what is available individually in the market.
+&lt;sup>151 The Via exchange does not offer any group rate advantages over what is available individually in the market.
 It is a channel to those plans, not a group plan.

-142 Liability is determined from pools of current retirees, those who can come back, and also all non-retirees who might join.
+&lt;sup>152 Liability is determined from pools of current retirees, those who can come back, and also all non-retirees who might join.
 All of these pools shrink to nothing.
 (Exceptions are pre-1994 retirees, and the catastrophic drug coverage contingency.
 Both of these are minor in magnitude.)

-143 The retirees off the Columbia plans, on the other hand, must now join new insurance pools that also have contingencies built in against liability, and their premium payments will have to contribute to new reserves against potential liability.
+&lt;sup>153 The retirees off the Columbia plans, on the other hand, must now join new insurance pools that also have contingencies built in against liability, and their premium payments will have to contribute to new reserves against potential liability.

 a cost saving to the Trust Fund.
-144 It is called the Columbia University Retiree Medical and Life Insurance Benefits Trust, not the Columbia Insurance Plans Trust.
+154 It is called the Columbia University Retiree Medical and Life Insurance Benefits Trust, not the Columbia Insurance Plans Trust.